Written by Mimi Keshani

-There is an acceptance that we cannot stop widespread population transmission immediately, but by flattening the curve of peak infections we can reduce the burden on health services and ultimately decrease the death rate.
+There is an acceptance that we cannot stop widespread population transmission immediately, but by ‘flattening the curve’ we can reduce the burden on health services and ultimately decrease the mortality rate.

 Governments must be decisive in order to distribute resources and save lives.
 Accurate modelling has helped South Korea achieve the lowest death rate of all countries with significant numbers of patients.

-Enabled by early testing, South Korea was then able to map the potential spread and implement the most effective solutions quickly – “deploying a range of legal, medical, technological and public communication efforts.”
-As such they were able to achieve inspiring results without implementing draconian measures such as cordoning off entire cities, like neighbouring China.
+Enabled by early testing, South Korea was then able to model the spread and implement the most effective models quickly – “deploying a range of legal, medical, technological and public communication efforts.”
+As such, they were able to achieve inspiring results without implementing draconian measures such as cordoning off entire cities or implementing nationwide shutdowns.